nonbinary00/cnn-image-classification-api/README.md

 Uvicorn
 Matplotlib

+Project Structure:

+app/            # FastAPI inference service src/            # Model architecture notebooks/      # Training notebook artifacts/      # Saved model weights (not tracked in Git) assets/         # Training curves

  What I Learned:

+Through this project I learned:
-How convolutional layers extract features
-How training and evaluation loops work in PyTorch
-How to save and load models for inference
+How convolutional layers extract local spatial features How training and evaluation loops are structured in PyTorch How to monitor model performance and detect overfitting How to save and reload model weights for inference
-How to build a simple ML inference API
+How to build and test a simple ML inference API
-Basic debugging of backend + ML integration
+Basic debugging of ML + backend integration
 ```